 We understand that meeting new people can be challenging – especially as being homeless often means a lack of contact with family and friends for lots of reasons.
 One of the main things that the people we work with tell us is that they struggle with boredom.
 Many homeless adults are unemployed or unable to work, which can add to not feeling confident about walking into a room full of people they don’t know.

-411 HUB offers lots of activities and events to help you meet new people, learn new skills, and have fun in an atmosphere that’s welcoming, non-judgemental and kind.
+The Hive offers lots of activities and events to help you meet new people, learn new skills, and have fun in an atmosphere that’s welcoming, non-judgemental and kind.

 All the activities are very relaxed, and you can be as involved as you want to be.

 If you are living with AMAT UK, information about events and activities will be added to the notice board in your house.

 If you don’t live with AMAT UK – you can access information and details about our activities and events either in person at the The Hive or on our Facebook Page

 Social Activities – Our brilliant events coordinator, Janice, holds various events throughout the year including quizzes, bingo, coffee and catch up, and Resident days out to the coast or London.
 If you attend one of Janice’s events you are sure to meet new people, laugh a lot and come away with some sort of prize!

 ALIVE & SINGING – a weekly singing group made up of staff and individuals.
 An opportunity to shout your lungs out, dance and LAUGH!!!!
 The choir is led by local musician Cat – who works with the group to choose the songs and work towards performances.
 To date we have held small and large public performances, written and recorded an album about homelessness, and have plans to do more of this in the future.